 Do you primarily hunt deer in a thickly wooded area where long distance shots past 200 yards are uncommon and bullet drop is less of a concern?
 The .308 Winchester is probably the best choice in this case.
 Having a short, light hunting rifle is a big plus when moving through thickly wooded areas.
 The .308 Winchester is absolutely deadly on medium game like deer and the other two cartridges do not have a significant ballistic advantage over the .308 Winchester until ranges get past 300 yards.

 Are you very sensitive to recoil?
-Do you do a lot of mountain or backcountry hunts where it’s really nice to have a lightweight rifle?
+Are you planning a mountain hunt for sheep, mountain goat, Himalayan Tahr, or chamois where it will be really nice to have a lightweight, but hard hitting rifle?
 Again, consider going with the .308 Winchester, which is the lightest recoiling cartridge of the bunch and is available in the smallest and lightest rifles.
 For instance, Randy Newberg uses a Howa Mountain rifle chambered in .308 Winchester on most of his hunts.
 He has cleanly taken a bunch of deer and elk with it and there is no reason you can’t either if you use good quality ammunition.

 Do you hunt in an area where shots past 300 yards are more common?
 Then the .300 Winchester Magnum might be a better choice because you’ll be able to take advantage of the cartridge’s higher velocity, flatter trajectory, and superior power at longer ranges under those circumstances.